Nutricosmetics, health and beauty from inside

 2. Berries or forest fruits, such as raspberries, blackberries, cranberries and strawberries.
 They contain anthocyanin (thanks to their red or dark pigment) which is a powerful antioxidant.

-3. Broccoli: it contains more vitamin C than an orange and practically the same calcium content as a glass of milk.
+3. Broccoli: one of the autumn foods that contains more vitamin C than an orange and practically the same calcium content as a glass of milk.
 It also contains sulforaphane which has antioxidant effects.

 4. Dark or bitter chocolate (100% cocoa): it contains flavonoids which improve cardiovascular health and the skin.